SelcoD/CampingFriends/README.md

 ![Camping-Friends](/public/capstone_header.png)

-Camping-Friends helps you to easy organize your campingtrips.
-Create, edit and share campingtrips with your Friends 🏕
+Camping-Friends helps you to easy organize your camping trips.
+Create, edit and share camping trips with your Friends 🏕

 ## Demo: